To practice storytelling in SEO (search engine optimization) isn’t hard if you are used to how stories work.

-- You’re open to a lot of stories everyday.
-That video ad that catches your attention, that emails that you click right away, or that book or movie you binge.
+- You’re open to a lot of stories every day.
+That video ad catches your attention, that email you click right away, or that book or movie you binge.

 - Don’t go overboard with details.
 You are an SEO content writer, not a novelist.
 If some pieces do not help you sell or help your reader understand your point, remove them.

-Now you know how to practice storytelling in your copy or content.
+Now, you know how to practice storytelling in SEO copy or content.
 You’re not done yet.
 Use it.
 It can be the reason your content resonates better.
-There is a lot of information in this world, but no one can ever tell a story as you would.
+There is much information in this world, but no one can ever tell a story as you would.
 It’s like a fingerprint.
 It stands your content out.
 But, again, you have to apply it.
 And I wish you good luck.